 Citizens in a democracy also have responsibilities.
 One of these responsibilities is to choose our leaders.
 Another is to keep informed about what is going on with our government.
 It is also the responsibility of citizens to help make their community a good place in which to live.

-At Westminster School, there are various forums that students can be involved in, both within their House or year level, with Student Representative Councils in both the Preparatory and Senior Schools.
-There is participatory democracy through the election of School Leaders and House Captains, and this has been extended into most areas of the co-curricular program as well.
+At Westminster, there are various forums that students can be involved in at House and Year levels with Student Representative Councils in both the Preparatory and Senior Schools.
+There is participatory democracy through the election of School Leaders and House Captains.
+This has been extended into most areas of the co-curricular program as well.
 Round Square at Westminster School is in the hands of a student committee, with groups responsible for overseeing the six pillars and numerous activities.

 For further information on Round Square, our initiatives, exchanges, or conferences, please contact me via Email.